viktorkortsanov/ShredX/README.md

 - **Cors**: For enabling Cross-Origin Resource Sharing (CORS)
 - **Firebase**:  A platform for hosting, authentication, and real-time database services
 - **Recharts**: A React-based charting library for building data visualizations
+- **Vitest**: A fast and lightweight testing framework for modern JavaScript and TypeScript projects, designed as a Vite-native alternative to Jest.
 - **i18next**: A library for internationalization and translation management
 - **React Icons**: A collection of icons for easy integration into React applications